Scranton Library Art Walking Tour

 Artwork 15 is in the Circulation Office.
 It can be seen through the office window and is available for a closer viewing during staff-led tours only.

-15) Altoon Sultan – Lilac Bushes, Apple Tree, Castleton, Vermont, 1987
+15) ALTOON SULTAN – Lilac Bushes, Apple Tree, Castleton, Vermont, 1987

 Altoon Sultan was born in Brooklyn, not far from Coney Island.
 She was educated in the borough, getting her BA and MFA degrees from Brooklyn College.
 Her first painting exhibitions, in 1971 and 1973, were at a co-op gallery in Soho, but soon she was represented by the prestigious Marlborough Gallery, where she had her first show in 1977.
-She went on to have many solo shows in NYC, at Marlborough, at Tibor de Nagy, and throughout the U.S. over the course of more than 45 years.
+She went on to have many solo shows in NYC, Marlborough, Tibor de Nagy, and throughout the U.S. for more than 45 years.
 Her work is in many museum collections, such as the Metropolitan Museum of Art in New York City; the Museum of Fine Arts in Boston; the National Gallery of Australia; the Yale University Art Gallery; the Library of Congress; and the Fleming Museum of the University of Vermont.

 From the main hallway, walk past the Boston Post Rd. entrance and into the café.
 Artwork 16 is hanging to the left of Elevator A.

-16) Nanette Carter – Passage #16, 1988
+16) NANETTE CARTER – Passage #16, 1988

 Nanette Carolyn Carter, born January 30, 1954, in Columbus, Ohio, is an American artist and college educator living and working in New York, best known for her collages with paper, canvas, and Mylar (archival plastic sheets).
 Carter coined the term “scapologist” to describe her practice of creating sea, sky, and landscapes in which she explores political themes and the drama of human nature.
 These fictional, natural worlds provide the artist with a space to visually reflect on the coexistence of injustice and benevolence in contemporary society.
 Working exclusively on frosted Mylar, Carter applies layers of paint, markers, and pencil to produce textural yet luminous pieces.